kyma-project/kyma/docs/application-connector/docs/02-02-connector-service.md

     - information uniquely identifying certificate, such as the Application name
     - information required to generate a CSR

 >**NOTE:** The external application should not hardcode any URLs.
-The information returned from metadata endpoint should be stored by the external application along with the certificate.
+The information returned from the `metadata` endpoint should be stored by the external application along with the certificate.
 This approach implicates less coupling and offers a great deal of flexibility.

->**NOTE:**  The external application can call the metadata endpoint to fetch information required to generate a CSR prior to certificate renewal.
+>**NOTE:**  The external application can call the `metadata` endpoint to fetch information required to generate a CSR prior to certificate renewal.
 This approach makes certificate rotation process convenient and flexible, since the external application does not need to store information required to generate a CSR in its data model.

 >**NOTE:** Follow [this](#tutorials-get-the-client-certificate) tutorial to learn how to get a client certificate for your implementation.